The 2022 Alabama Kids Count Data Book is here!

 As we look forward, we need to revisit how well our children are doing on existing issues and identify new emerging issues that will stretch our imagination to come up with workable solutions.
 If we say our children count, shouldn’t we be investing in proven programs and policy solutions to ensure they have the opportunity to succeed?

 Like the data?
-Visit the KIDS COUNT Data Center to access hundreds of indicators, download data and create reports and graphics!
+Visit the national KIDS COUNT Data Center to access hundreds of indicators, download data and create reports and graphics!

 We are grateful to the Annie E. Casey Foundation for our decades-long partnership as Alabama’s KIDS COUNT grantee and provider.
 Thank you for your leadership in data-driven solutions for children, families, and communities.